Legitimate Paid Survey Taker Jobs (and How to Avoid Scams)

-Post-recession, a lot of workers started looking for ways to earn extra cash.
-While most side gigs won’t supplant the steady cashflow of a regular job, they can pad a paycheck that hasn’t seen a significant boost in a few years.
-Paid surveys are often mentioned as one way to earn a few extra dollars fast.
+Are you looking for a way to earn some extra cash?
+While most side gigs can’t replace the steady cashflow of a regular job, they can supplement a stagnant paycheck.
+Paid surveys are known as one way to earn a few extra dollars fast.
 But are paid surveys a legitimate way to make money – or are they scams?
-The answer is that it depends on the survey and the company you are taking them for.
+The answer is that it depends on the survey and the company conducting them.

-Marketing research firms still do pay consumers to take in-person surveys and to participate in focus groups.
-However, the internet has granted them a more efficient way to collect data.
-So, many firms now conduct legitimate online paid surveys, virtual paid focus groups, and other types of paid online marketing research.
+Marketing research firms do pay consumers to take in-person surveys and participate in focus groups.
+However, the Internet has granted these firms more efficient ways to collect data.
+These days, many firms conduct legitimate online paid surveys, virtual paid focus groups, and various other forms of paid online marketing research.

-There are also many questionable "middleman" third-party paid survey sites that hype easy money for participating in online marketing research from home.
-Here, the old adage is true: if it sounds too good to be true, it usually is.
-Further, it’s worth knowing that there’s a lot of competition among these companies for your participation – which means potential for exaggeration, at the very least, if not outright scams.
+However, there are also questionable "middleman" third-party paid survey sites that hype easy money for participating in online marketing research from home.
+As a general rule, if it sounds too good to be true, it usually is.
+These scammers fight hard to compete for your attention, and exaggeration is one of their tactics.

-You want to avoid the dodgy sites and stick with the legit ones.
-The best way to make sure is to take surveys directly on the site that is seeking feedback, and skip the middlemen.
+You want to avoid the iffy sites and stick with the legitimate ones.
+The best way to make sure you are working with a legitimate company is to take surveys directly on a site that is seeking feedback, and skip the middlemen.

 Don’t Pay to Take Surveys

-There are sites that charge "membership" fees for lists of marketing research firms that conduct online paid surveys, despite the fact that you can find many of these surveys free by simply searching online.
+There are sites that charge "membership" fees to access lists of online paid survey opportunities, despite the fact that you can find many of these surveys for free by searching online yourself.

-These services compile lists of surveys that anyone could find in an online search, and then try to dupe you into believing their lists are special.
-However, according to messages on scam forums, their lists are essentially the same as all the other middleman sites.
+These services compile lists of surveys that anyone could find using search engines (like Google), and then try to manipulate you into believing that their lists are special.
+However, according to messages on scam forums, the "members only" lists are essentially the same as all the other middleman sites.

 What You Can (and Can’t) Earn

-If anybody is earning a living from online paid surveys, it's probably the middleman-site owners, not participating consumers.
+If anybody is making big money from online paid surveys, it's probably the middleman-site owners, not those actually taking the surveys.
 Most surveys "pay" only token rewards in the form of goods, services, coupons, or samples.

-Many pay cash only through sweepstakes drawings.
+One legitimate survey opportunity pays those survey-takers drawn from cash sweepstakes.
 Even if you're lucky enough to win a few sweepstakes, it likely won't lead to early retirement.
-Prizes at most sites range from $5 - $200 in cash or goods, and drawings are only occasional.
+Prizes range from $5 - $200 at most in cash or goods.
 Here are some of the most reliable sweepstakes sites.

 Paid Surveys and Your Privacy

-Most reviewed paid survey sites effectively promise not to share personally identifiable information or not to share it without your consent.
+Most paid survey sites promise to not share personally identifiable information, or at the very least, not share it without your consent.
 It's an industry standard by which legitimate marketing research firms are bound.
-But many membership sites reviewed don't make either promise or do so only in a limited or wishy-washy way.
-Unauthorized go-betweens don’t have to honor marketing research privacy standards.
+But many middlemen and membership sites won’t make either promise (or if they do, they do so only in a limited, wishy-washy way.
+Unauthorized go-betweens simply don’t care about research privacy standards.

-By joining a membership site, you might have allowed it or its "marketing partners" to solicit you.
-Your personally identifiable information is worth a small fortune to direct marketers, especially since the U.S. Federal Trade Commission limits unsolicited telemarketing calls and consumers can sign up for the national Do Not Call Registry.
+Your personally identifiable information is worth a small fortune to direct marketers, especially since the U.S. Federal Trade Commission limits unsolicited telemarketing calls, and consumers can sign up for the national Do Not Call Registry.

 Find Online Survey Sites That Pay